Nursing in Australia

-Australian Nursing Agency (ANA) provides nurses with plenty of opportunities to work in both private and public clinic settings within all major cities.
+Australian Nursing Agency Network (ANAN) provides nurses with plenty of opportunities to work in both private and public clinic settings within all major cities.
 If you are keen to explore the country more and find temporary placements wherever you are, we can make that happen!
 If you’re looking for more permanent position, we can assist you in finding employment with a local nursing facility.

 Visit our Nursing Jobs Board to find out the current job opportunities we are looking to fill.

-As mandated, Australian Nursing Agency requires nurses to submit their Tax File Number (TFN).
-For those coming from overseas or those who are in Australia on a working holiday, ANA will provide you with the TFN Application Form.
+As mandated, Australian Nursing Agency Network requires nurses to submit their Tax File Number (TFN).
+For those coming from overseas or those who are in Australia on a working holiday, ANAN will provide you with the TFN Application Form.
 Taxes will be deducted from your weekly pay and this will be based on the approved scale.
 Fore more information, check with the Australian Taxation Office.

-You can choose the superannuation fund or retirement savings account to which ANA will make future superannuation guarantee contributions.
-All ANA members will receive the Superannuation Standard Choice form.
+You can choose the superannuation fund or retirement savings account to which ANAN will make future superannuation guarantee contributions.
+All ANAN members will receive the Superannuation Standard Choice form.
 Under the choice, an employee has the ability to have their Superannuation Guarantee Contribution (SGC) paid into the complying super fund of their choice.
 You can find further information on your superannuation payments on the Australian Taxation Office website.

 The Australian Government has signed Reciprocal Health Care Agreements (RHCA) with the United Kingdom, the Republic of Ireland, New Zealand, Sweden, the Netherlands, Finland, Belgium, Norway, Slovenia, Malta and Italy.